lenoctambule/PhysAnim-Unity/README.md

 Real-Time CGI are now great enough to make the environment, the characters feel almost life-like and allowing blending between physics and animations and overall putting an emphasis on interactions is the last missing piece to create truly immersive experiences.
 In VR/AR or high fidelity experiences, interactions are crucial as the lack of interactivity (or bugs) can easily break the player's immersion.
 The goal of PhysAnim is to bridge that last gap.

-## Roadmap

-- [X] Local motor-based pose-matching
-- [X] Global keyframe-based pose-matching
-- [X] Physics to regular animation transitioning

 ## Quickstart Guide

+### Installation

+To add package to your project, you need to :
+1. Open the Unity Package Manager (via Window > Package Manager)
+2. You can then click "Add Package from Git URL" and copy the [url of this repository](https://github.com/lenoctambule/PhysAnim-Unity.git).

+### Usage

 :warning: First, you have to make sure that your animator's culling mode is set to "Always animate" and the update mode to animate physics.

-1. Slide the PoseMatch.cs script in any GameObject into the inspector.
+1. Add Pose Match script component (via Add component > Scripts > PhysAnim > Pose Match) in any Game Object that is not one of the parents nor the object that you wish to physically animate.
-2. Assign into reference the root of the ragdoll you want to animate.
+2. Assign into reference field the root of the ragdoll you want to animate.
-3. Hit "Auto-detect and add character joints" button to add all the joints to the Motor-driven joints list or add and tweak the strengths manually.
+3. Hit "Auto-detect and add character joints" button to add all the joints to the Motor and Keyframed joints lists or/and add them manually.
-4. You can also add Keyframe-driven limbs and tweak their stiffness.
+4. Tweak the settings to your liking.

-5. You have 3 modes :
+There are 3 modes :
     - **Ragdolling** which will match poses only using the motor-driven joints
     - **Partially keyframed** which will mix both motor-driven and keyframed driven.
-    - **Fully keyframed** which will match the animation one to one but it is better to just disable the script.
+    - **Fully keyframed** which will match the animation one to one (but it is better to just disable the script).

 ## Acknowledgments